bzg/subscribe-archived/README.md

 an third-party sign-up form, `Subscribe` can help.

-If you have several mailing lists (possibly handled by several different providers among mailgun.com/mailjet.com/sendinblue.com) and want to list various list subscription options on a single page, `Subscribe` can help.
+If you have several mailing lists (possibly handled by several different providers among mailgun.com, mailjet.com or sendinblue.com) and want to list various list subscription options on a single page, `Subscribe` can help.

 ![img](subscribe.png)